henryw374/cljc.java-time/README.md

 Be aware that the underlying js implementation is probably only 99% complete.
 Anything you find missing can be added via pull request to [js-joda](https://github.com/js-joda/js-joda)

+## Development

+babashka

+for now... start babashka as follows

+deps -A:test -Scommand "bb -cp {{classpath}}" --socket-repl 1666'

+and run tests from the repl

+one cmd to do this would be preferable

 ## License